GeronGitHub/Food-Ordering-System/README.md

 The objective of this assignment was to create from scratch a web service.
 Simply put, my project was to allow the customer to be able to order some food online.
 ### Problem Statement

-Create a web service using using Bootstrap with the below mentioned structure
+Create a web service using using Bootstrap with the structure:
-	- Controller layer
+1. Controller layer
-	- Service layer
+2. Service layer
-	- Repository layer
+3. Repository layer
-	- Multiple Entities
+4. Multiple Entities
-	- Exception handler
+5. Exception handler
-	- Service layer
-	- Repository layer

 ### Tech Stack